 Taking advantage of the fact that our engineered population contained diverse combinations of knockouts, we sought to tease our combinatorial effects.
 Because 87% of the single-gene associations involved only five ABC transporters, snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆, we restricted our attention to these transporters.
 Considering only the knockout status at each of these five loci, there are 25 = 32 possible genotypes.
 By aggregating the phenotypic values within each group, we can provide a phenotypic profile for each drug for each of 32 genotypes (averaging over genetic backgrounds at the 11 excluded loci).
 These profiles were initially calculated separately for MATa and MATα strains (Fig S5).
 Strikingly similar (r ≥ .99) profiles were observed between MATa and MATα populations for camptothecin and tamoxifen (Fig. 2A).
 Indeed, high reproducibility (r ≥ 0.95) between these independent biological replicate pools was observed for 13 of 16 drugs (Fig. 2B).

 To visualize phenotypes arising from complex combinatorial knockout combinations, we developed a radial representation in which the drug resistance consequences of knocking out increasingly many ABC transporters in a specific order can be explored by tracing different paths leading outward from the central wild-type genotype (Fig. 2C).
-Reflecting the quantitative reproducibility of our profiles, graphs were visually similar between independent biological replicate MATa and MATα populations for many drugs, while showing large differences only for colchicine (Fig. S7).
+Reflecting the quantitative reproducibility of our profiles, graphs were visually similar between independent biological replicate MATa and MATα populations for many drugs, while showing substantial differences only for colchicine (Fig. S7).
 Given the high reproducibility, we merged the MATa and MATα data for all subsequent analyses, except where noted (Methods).

 DCGA Reveals High-Order Combinatorial Drug Resistance Effects